midonet/midonet/docs/neutron_translation.md

 pools on this load balancer.
 Create a Port on the MidoNet Router created that will be used by the associated service container.

+Create an SNAT rule on the POSTROUTING chain of the router to NAT the source ip of traffic to the VIP IP, if it is not already the VIP.

+Create a reverse SNAT rule on the PREROUTING chain of the router to NAT from the VIP ip back to the original sender.

 The new MidoNet router will have the following fields set:

  * Derivation function on LB object's id => id